pantheon-systems/documentation/source/content/guides/autopilot/04-troubleshoot.md

 ## Element Exclusions

-Error Message:

-> We didn’t detect any plugins, modules or themes that were eligible for exclusion.
+> **Error Message:** We didn’t detect any plugins, modules or themes that were eligible for exclusion.

 ### Issue

-The extensions list used for exclusions should be refreshed when the Autopilot plan is initialized for the first time or when using the slow converge feature.
+If the Autopilot plan is started for the first time or the slow converge feature is used, the extensions list used for exclusions should be refreshed.
 Since the plan is only set after Autopilot is initialized, the list is unavailable when Autopilot is started for the first time.

 ### Solution